haani-niyaz/devops-journal/_posts/2018-08-19-kubernetes-rbac.markdown

 {% highlight bash %}

 # access to everything with full rights
-$ kubectl auth can-i '*' '*' --as jdoe --namespace dev no
+$ kubectl auth can-i '*' '*' --as gary --namespace dev no

 # 'admin' role has limitations compared to 'cluster-admin'